 Qualification for treaty benefits.
-In general, a foreign corporation must be a qualified resident (see Item V below for definition) in the tax year in which it has a dividend equivalent amount to obtain treaty benefits for the branch profits tax.
+In general, a foreign corporation must be a qualified resident (see Item V on page 22 for definition) in the tax year in which it has a dividend equivalent amount to obtain treaty benefits for the branch profits tax.
 It must also meet the requirements of any limitation on benefits article in the treaty.
 However, a foreign corporation is not required to be a qualified resident if it meets the requirements of a limitation on benefits article that entered into force after December 31, 1986.
-Treaties other than income tax treaties do not exempt a foreign corporation from the branch profits tax.
+Treaties other than income tax treaties do not exempt a foreign corporation from the branch profits specified in the treaty.
+If the treaty does not specify a rate for branch profits, the rate of tax is the rate specified in the treaty for dividends paid by a wholly owned domestic corporation to the foreign corporation.
+See Regulations section 1.884-1(g) for applicable rates of tax.
+Benefits other than a rate reduction may be available under certain treaties, such as the Canadian income tax treaty.

 Note.
 If a foreign corporation claims to be a qualified resident based on the two-part stock ownership and base erosion test, a special rule governs the period during which it must be a qualified resident.
-(See the instructions for Item V below.)
+(See the instructions for Item V on page 22.)